Testing services locally

 Forwarding to: http://localhost:3000

-Press Ctrl+C to stopSpecifying Options Directly
+Press Ctrl+C to stopSpecifying options directly

-You can skip the interactive prompts by passing flags:
+Skip the interactive prompts by passing flags:

 forte proxy --project-id <project-id> --service-id <service-id>If your service runs on a port other than 3000, use the -p flag: